 Title deed is the legal way of saying you own a right to something.
-For real estate purposes, title refers to ownership of the property, meaning that you have the rights to use that property.
-It may be a partial interest in the property or it may be the full.
-However, because you have title, you can access the land and potentially modify it as you see fit.
-Title also means that you can transfer that interest or portion that you own to others.
+For real estate purposes, the title refers to ownership of the property, meaning that you have the rights to use that property.
+It may be a partial interest in the property or it may be full.
+However, because you have a title, you can access the land and potentially modify it as you see fit.
+The title also means that you can transfer that interest or portion that you own to others.

 Mother deed acts as the main legal documents and evidence of ownership of a property.
 It also acts as the main document for further sale by the buyer as it establishes proof of his ownership.
 Mother deed is an important document in a property transaction.
 This is the document that traces the origin of property as well as all other relevant conveyance deeds.

 It is the main document to determine ownership of a property.
 Tracing ownerships should always begin with the scrutiny of the earliest document recorded.
 If such documents are not made available, certified copies have to be obtained from the registering authorities.
 This process should not be ignored.
 Earlier documents are called mother or parent documents.

 This is a set of permissions which must be obtained by a developer at various stages of construction.
 ‘This would involve acquiring approvals and a No Objection Certificate (NOC) from various departments such as the Storm Water and Drain Department, Sewage Departments, Forest Department, Environment Department, Traffic and Coordination Department, Chief Fire Officer, Airport Authority and Pollution Board, among others.

 A Commencement Certificate is a legal document issued by the local authorities after the inspection of the site.
 This document states that the project meets the give criteria and helps in the commencement of construction on a site by the builder.
 Failing to acquire a Commencement Certificate will result in the construction being considered illegal, levy penalties and can even attract an eviction notice.